-Cloud – MFS on cloud along with machine learning and data intelligence.
+Cloud – MFS on the cloud along with machine learning and data intelligence.
 A high-level overview of Cloud Computing, Cloud-based mobile financial services and mobile payments is the objective of this post.
 Cloud computing is an easy and simple concept but sometimes it gets oversimplify along with same reasons for payments under mobile or simplified version as mobile payments about which every single company on this earth is talking about these days and its true every single company.
 Assumption taken here is readers are fully well versed of Cloud Computing and Mobile Financial Services / Mobile Payments.

 Having a full understanding of both technologies can now get some Idea of how to marry both of these to gain some cost & speed effectiveness.
 In case needs detailed information or deliberation is needed on any part please feel free get in touch directly.
 Artificial intelligence is on its way to pulling more out of payment intelligence.
 We will keep AI out of the discussion for this post though.